ArthiIreddy/dbb-zappbuild/test/README.md

 ## impactBuild.groovy
 This script that is called by test.groovy to run an impact build against the program file specified in the command line argument.
 It verifies the below requirments
 - Impact build ran clean
-- Number of expected build files passsed via command line matches the number of files build during the impact build in the console.
+- Number of expected build files(is calculated from the 'impactFiles' argument passed from the command line) matches the number of files build during the impact build in the console.
-- Build files expected passsed via command line matches the build files during the impact build in the console.
+- Build files expected(passsed via command line argument 'impactFiles') matches the build files during the impact build in the console.

 ```
 Optional arguments: